MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-the-problem-with-the-demonlist.md

 But ultimately, **the problem with the demonlist is the monopolization of extreme demons.**

 With the surge of demonlist discussion, many points have been argued.
-Much of these are fair critiques, but are far from being a central answer for the problem with the Geometry Dash demonlist.
-Instead, I believe the problem with the demonlist is **the mentality of the Geometry Dash community.**
+Much of these are fair critiques, but are far from being a central cause for the problem with the Geometry Dash demonlist.
+Instead, I believe the cause of the demonlist's problems is **the mentality of the Geometry Dash community.**

 # Demonlist Mentality